comptoolsres/comptoolsres.github.io/Week_06.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

-1. Be comfortable writing bash scripts to accomplish more complex tasks
+1. Be starting to feel comfortable in Python
+1. Understand loops and contitionals in Python and how they are similar to the same ideas in Bash
-1. Understand how to use git and github to:
+1. Understand the importance of handling errors and how to use the `try/except` functions
-   * Create a branch
-   * Modify code
-   * Add modified code to stage the changes
-   * Commit the modified code
-   * Push the modified code to github remote repository
-   * Merge the branch into the main branch
-1. Be comfortable with loops loops and conditionals.
+1. Be able to work with strings, manipulating them, printing them, etc.
-1. Have a better understanding of searching for coding help on Google.
-1. Have a better understanding of reading code and application documentation.
+1. Be able to open a file for reading or writing

 {% include custom/office_hours.html %}